robertseaton/robertseaton.github.com/_posts/2013-05-27-what-makes-a-problem-important-2.markdown

 course, Albert Einstein](http://en.wikipedia.org/wiki/E%3Dmc%C2%B2#History).
 (For more, Wikipedia has a [list of multiple discoveries in science](http://en.wikipedia.org/wiki/List_of_multiple_discoveries).)

 It's useful here to make a distinction.
-I'm not saying that the discovery of caclulus or the invention of the telephone were not important.
+I'm not claiming that the discovery of caclulus or the invention of the telephone were not important.
 Rather, my point is that the individual work of Alexander Graham Bell and Isaac Newton was less important than it first appears.
 The world may have been better off if they had